mjh508/mark-hurlstone.github.io/publications.md

 **Hurlstone, M. J.** (2016, in preparation).
 Modelling immediate serial spatial recall in a macaque (Macaca mulatta).

-**Hurlstone, M. J.,** & Hitch, G. J. (2015, submitted).
-Functional similarities and differences between the coding of positional information in verbal and spatial short-term memory.
+**Hurlstone, M. J.,** & Hitch, G. J. (2016, in preparation).
+[Functional similarities and differences between the coding of positional information in verbal and spatial short-term memory.](/HH.16.pdf)

 ## Peer Reviewed Manuscripts - submitted

 Rossen, I., **Hurlstone, M. J.,** & Lawrence, C. (2016, submitted).
-Going with the Grain of Human Cognition: Applying insights from psychology to build support for vaccination.
+[Going with the Grain of Human Cognition: Applying insights from psychology to build support for vaccination.](/RHL.16.pdf)

 **Hurlstone, M. J.,** Price, A., Wang, S., Leviston, Z., & Walker, I. (2015, submitted).
-Cooperation studies of catastrophe avoidance: Implications for climate negotiations.
+[Cooperation studies of catastrophe avoidance: Implications for climate negotiations.](/HPWLW.15.pdf)

 Hartley, T., **Hurlstone, M. J.,** & Hitch, G. J. (2015, submitted).
-Effects of rhythm on memory for spoken sequences: A model and tests of its stimulus-driven mechanism.
+[Effects of rhythm on memory for spoken sequences: A model and tests of its stimulus-driven mechanism.](/HHH.15.pdf)

 ## Peer Reviewed Manuscripts - published